NOC-MSM/CoNES/docs/quick_start.rst

-If you are not running on the ARCHER2 HPC service you can either clone the `NEMO AMM7 configuration setup <https://github.com/NOC-MSM/HPC_Scaling_AMM7>`_ and addapt the setup script or directly download the pre-built NEMO SIF.
+If you are not running on the ARCHER2 HPC service you can either clone the `NEMO AMM7 configuration setup <https://github.com/NOC-MSM/HPC_Scaling_AMM7>`_ and adapt the setup script or directly download the pre-built NEMO SIF.
 There are several ways in which to achive this:

 .. code-block:: bash